BBQ (NASDAQ:BBQ) Releases FY 2022 Earnings Guidance

 BBQ (NASDAQ:BBQ – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $1.150-$1.450 for the period, compared to the Thomson Reuters consensus estimate of $0.930.
 The company issued revenue guidance of -.

-BBQ (NASDAQ:BBQ – Get Rating) last announced its earnings results on Monday, March 14th.
-The company reported $0.27 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.15 by $0.12.
-BBQ had a return on equity of 21.56% and a net margin of 11.63%.
-On average, equities analysts predict that BBQ will post 1.18 EPS for the current year.

-In related news, CEO Jeffery Crivello sold 3,853 shares of BBQ stock in a transaction on Friday, March 18th.
-The stock was sold at an average price of $15.55, for a total value of $59,914.15.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, Director Bryan Lowell Wolff sold 3,000 shares of BBQ stock in a transaction on Tuesday, March 22nd.
-The shares were sold at an average price of $15.39, for a total value of $46,170.00.
+In other BBQ news, CEO Jeffery Crivello sold 3,853 shares of the business’s stock in a transaction on Friday, March 18th.
+The shares were sold at an average price of $15.55, for a total value of $59,914.15.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Bryan Lowell Wolff sold 1,941 shares of the business’s stock in a transaction on Friday, March 18th.
+The shares were sold at an average price of $15.21, for a total transaction of $29,522.61.
 The disclosure for this sale can be found here.
-Insiders have sold 12,579 shares of company stock valued at $194,122 in the last three months.
-43.80% of the stock is currently owned by company insiders.
+Over the last quarter, insiders have sold 12,579 shares of company stock valued at $194,122.
+Corporate insiders own 43.80% of the company’s stock.

-A hedge fund recently raised its stake in BBQ stock.
-Northern Trust Corp grew its stake in shares of BBQ Holdings, Inc. (NASDAQ:BBQ – Get Rating) by 5.0% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 26,828 shares of the company’s stock after purchasing an additional 1,269 shares during the quarter.
-Northern Trust Corp owned 0.26% of BBQ worth $425,000 at the end of the most recent quarter.
-53.86% of the stock is currently owned by institutional investors.
+An institutional investor recently raised its position in BBQ stock.
+Northern Trust Corp lifted its position in BBQ Holdings, Inc. (NASDAQ:BBQ – Get Rating) by 5.0% during the 4th quarter, according to the company in its most recent filing with the SEC.
+The fund owned 26,828 shares of the company’s stock after purchasing an additional 1,269 shares during the quarter.
+Northern Trust Corp owned 0.26% of BBQ worth $425,000 at the end of the most recent reporting period.
+Institutional investors own 53.86% of the company’s stock.

 BBQ Company Profile (Get Rating)